-A magnificent 40-mile long coastal stretch of land that has been described in the media as an equivalent to the French Riviera since the 50s, is part of the city of Athens and its southern suburbs, a mere 20 to 70 minutes’ drive from downtown.
+A magnificent 40-mile-long coastal stretch of land that has been described in the media as an equivalent to the French Riviera since the 50s, is part of the city of Athens and its southern suburbs, a mere 20 to 70 minutes drive from downtown.
 Most of it is residential, offering a fantastic beach culture to locals and visitors alike.
-Many seaside hotels have been built there through the decades, and from those thriving today, we picked favorites to the most discerning clientele.
+Many seaside hotels have been built there through the decades, and from those thriving today, we picked favorites for the most discerning clientele.
 If you visit Athens in the summer, you are highly recommended to stay somewhere in the Athens or Athenian Riviera, where city vibes are blurred to the point that you feel you visited an island.
 The most prestigious and popular locations, mentioned in order of distance from the historical center are Glyfada, Voula, Kavouri, Vouliagmeni, Varkiza, Lagonissi, Saronida, and Sounio.
 From the marinas, you can also set sail for one or more of the islands in the Aegean Sea.
 Lined with sporadically placed palm trees, the drive to one of these resorts is a great introduction to coastal living.
 In Athens, seaside summer getaways are a mainstream option.
 With a bit of additional research, we turned this easiness into exceptional luxury and comfort.

 Accommodation in the Athenian Riviera